jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 Use your above analysis to test your own code.
 As you test, write up directions that will help QA or other devs to test as well.

+Deploy your code to QA/staging and carry out those test directions.

+Do sanity checks on your code's output or created database records.
+Does everything match up?

 ## Merging